mroll/pyxl/readme.md

 so this is my solution.
 Pyxl allows indexing into excel files using Python list and dictionary index notation.
 Check below for examples.

+<b>Note:</b> You will need the xlrd library to run this code. xlrd is
+available through pip.

 # Running

 The only thing you should need from pyxl.py is the Pyxl class.
 That